Who wants to be remembered by his or her driver’s license photo, as a solitary face with a blank background?

 However, one of the things that has struck me the most about Bellittieri is not something that has been said.
 It is the photo that appears at the top of this post, which was published with his obituary in the weekly Ellsworth American newspaper.

-The only photo of Bellittieri I had seen prior to this one, which I first saw a few hours after the murder trial ended on Friday, was the driver’s license photo distributed by state police.
+Prior to seeing this photo, which I first saw on Friday a few hours after the murder trial ended, the only one of Bellittieri I had seen was the driver’s license photo distributed by state police.

-In the obituary photo, Bellittieri stands in a field, wearing a large backpack while a mountainous valley stretches behind him to a snow-capped peak in the distance.
-He has his hands on his hips and a weary smile on his face, apparently stopped for just a moment while hiking somewhere out West.
+In the obituary photo, Bellittieri stands in a field, wearing a large backpack while a mountainous valley leading up to a snow-capped peak stretches into the distance behind him.
+He has his hands on his hips and a weary smile on his face, apparently pausing for just a moment while hiking somewhere out West.